Soviet Union during the Iran–Iraq War: Surface-to-air missiles

 Also part of the Kharg Island air defenses were shoulder-fired Strela SA-7 surface-to-air missiles.
-These missiles have a limited shelf life under less than ideal storage conditions, so they could not have been acquired too long before the Revolution.
+These missiles have a limited shelf life under less-than-ideal storage conditions, so they could not have been acquired too long before the Revolution.

 Missile technology

-In 1985, Iran recognized the embargo forced it to simplify its domestic production goals.
-One goal was surface-to-surface missiles, which, given the disparity in size and design objectives, are cheaper and less complex than a multirole fighter aircraft such as the American F-4 Phantoms, which were the backbone of the Iranian Air Force.
+In 1985, Iran recognized that the embargo forced it to simplify its domestic production goals.
+One goal was surface-to-surface missiles, which, given the disparity in size and design objectives, are cheaper and less complex than a multirole fighter aircraft such as the American F-4 Phantom, which was the backbone of the Iranian Air Force.

-Iran obtained technical assistance from a number of countries, including China, North Korea, Pakistan, Libya, Israel, Argentina, Brazil, West Germany, East Germany, Taiwan, and the Soviet Union.
-Of these, in 1985, the Soviet Union clearly had the greatest missile expertise.
+Iran obtained technical assistance from several countries, including China, North Korea, Pakistan, Libya, Israel, Argentina, Brazil, West Germany, East Germany, Taiwan, and the Soviet Union.
+Of these, the Soviet Union clearly had the greatest missile expertise in 1985.
 Iran used Scud-B SSMs, presumed to be of Libyan origin, and to which the Soviets voiced no objection.